sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

    >>> tuple(cf_negative_inverse.coefficients)
    (-1, 1, 2, 4, 12, 4)

-The given sequence of coefficients can be arbitrarily long, subject to the limitations of the environment, system etc.
+The given sequence of coefficients can be arbitrarily long, subject to the usual limitations of the system.

 A :py:class:`ValueError` is raised if the given coefficients are not integers, or if any tail coefficients are not positive integers.